top of page

 So how this perfection was created?

 Immediately after "Black Sabbath" released the album "Mob Rules" in 1981, friction began between the band members, mainly because Ronnie James Dio received an offer from "Warner" Records to release a solo album.
-These frictions will intensify during mixes for the live album "Live Evil", leading Dio and drummer Vinnie Appice to leave the band.
+These frictions will intensify during mixes for the live album "Live Evil", leading Dio and drummer Vinny Appice to leave the band.
 They both felt confident enough to set up a new band.
 Dio turned to an old friend, bassist Jimmy Bain who he met in "Rainbow", and invited him to join the emerging band.

 To complete the new band's lineup, Dio applied the successful model of colleague Ozzy Osbourne and added a guitarist who was then young and unfamiliar, but with a lot of hunger in his eyes and fire between his fingers - the Irish Vivian Campbell who emerged straight from the band "Sweet Savage" and was only 20 years old.